 This page is relevant to the Custom Clean part of CCleaner (formerly called Cleaner).
 It explains how to fix this problem and what to do if the fix doesn't work.
+We recommend Custom Clean for advanced users and Health Check for more casual CCleaner users.

 How to fix the problem:

-Shut down the application that's using the file you want to clean and run another clean using the CCleaner app.
+Shut down the application using the file you want to clean and run another clean using the CCleaner app.

 What if this doesn't work?